PyBites-Open-Source/pybites-tools/README.md

 If you set `EMAIL_DEFAULT_TO_EMAIL`, you can leave off the `--email` switch.
 This is useful if you want to send yourself a reminder often.

-For example you could add something like this in your `.zshrc`:
+For example, you could add something like this in your `.zshrc`:

 ```
 function remind {